tangowithcode/tango_with_django_2/manuscript/chapter-testing.md

 # Automated Testing {#chapter-testing}
 If you're new to software development, it would be a good thing to get into the habit of writing and developing tests for the code you write.
-A lot of software engineering is about writing and developing tests and test suites To ensure the developed software is robust.
+A lot of software engineering is about writing and developing tests and test suites to ensure the developed software is robust.
 Of course, most of the time, we are too busy trying to build things to bother about making sure that they work -- or too arrogant to believe that what we create would fail!

 However, trust us. **Through our experiences writing code in both industrial and academic settings, writing tests have saved us.
 On multiple occasions.** They are a vital part of a software engineer's toolbox, and provide you with confidence that the software you write does what you think it will!